Science from Benchtop to Biotech

 Write, Write, Write - Professor John Yates on Academic Writing

-November 2, 2022 - A 40-minute lecture plus 35-minute Q&A. Professor Yates elaborates on the 3 pillars of academic writing: mechanics, style and content, followed by interactive and animated panel discussions: Where should we start writing?
+November 2, 2022 - This is the first HUPO Education and Training Commitee (ETC) auditorium - A 40-minute lecture plus 35-minute Q&A. Professor Yates elaborates on the 3 pillars of academic writing: mechanics, style and content, followed by interactive and animated panel discussions: Where should we start writing?
 What journals should we aim for?
 What if English is not your native language?
 Who should be the corresponding author?
 And so much more - all in this episode.

 HUPO B/D-HPP Single Cell Initiative Webinar

 October 26, 2022 - The Single Cell Proteomics Initiative organized the first webinar about the current state of single cell proteomics with prominent people in the field.
 The webinar covered different platforms for both single cell preparations and a wide variety of single cell analysis platforms.
 Next webinar in this series is planned for Spring 2023 - stay tuned for more details in March 2023.